 Cut or quarter the lemon, roughly chop the onion and peppers, peel garlic.
 Peel and shred horseradish and ginger root.
-Combine all ingredients in half-gallon jar or evenly split between two quart jars.
+Combine all ingredients in the half-gallon jar or evenly split between two-quart jars.
 Add your ground turmeric on top.
 Fill the jar(s) with organic raw apple cider vinegar.

-Cover your jars and set them out of direct sunlight for a month to 6 weeks, remembering to shake daily.
+Cover your jars and set them out of direct sunlight for a month to 6 weeks, remembering to shake occasionally.

 line a strainer with cheesecloth.